Fully Autonomous AI Agents Should Not be Developed: Background

+\begin{enumerate}[wide, labelwidth=!, labelindent=0pt, noitemsep] \item A robot may not injure a human being or, through inaction, allow a human being to come to harm. \item A robot must obey the orders given it by human beings except where such orders would conflict with the First Law. \item A robot must protect its own existence as long as such protection does not conflict with the First or Second Law. \end{enumerate} \end{mdframed}

-More recently, writing on autonomous systems in the form of robotic automata has highlighted the kinds of risks we discuss here.
-Famously, \citet{AsimovRobot} provided the Three Laws of Robotics (\cref{fig:asimov}): The way such concepts concretely translated to computer software remained elusive until the late 1900s, when advances in hardware and computer functionality catalyzed excitement on AI agents as an imminent breakthrough \cite{Sargent92,guilfoyle1994intelligent,WooldridgeJennings1995,nwana1999perspective}.
+The way such concepts concretely translated to computer software remained elusive until the late 1900s, when advances in hardware and computer functionality catalyzed excitement on AI agents as an imminent breakthrough \cite{Sargent92,guilfoyle1994intelligent,WooldridgeJennings1995,nwana1999perspective}.
 A particular form of AI agent became extensively used in reinforcement learning because it enabled the implementation of separate goals and objective functions for independent actors within the same action space~\cite{tan1993multi,littman1994markov}, which allowed the development of new methods and approaches for exploration and optimization~\cite{busoniu2008comprehensive}.